 Airtable is a cloud-based SaaS platform that combines the features of a relational database with the look and feel of a traditional spreadsheet.
 It positions itself as a no-code app builder for marketing and product teams, allowing users to create custom workflows, track projects, and collaborate with team members.
 Overall, the platform is easy to use, with native automation that allows non-technical users to create workflows without the need for third-party software.

-Baserow is an open-source no-code database that allows users to create and manage databases without the need for coding skills.
-It offers a simple and intuitive drag-and-drop interface, an array of user-friendly tools and templates, and a vast library of integrations, including third-party tools like Zapier, n8n, and Make, which opens up virtually limitless integrations and automation.
+Baserow is an open-source no-code database and application builder that allows users to create and manage custom solutions without the need for coding skills.
+It offers an intuitive drag-and-drop interface, an array of user-friendly tools and templates, and a vast library of integrations, including third-party tools like Zapier, n8n, and Make, which opens up virtually limitless integrations and automation.

 Here’s a breakdown of the main features offered by Airtable and Baserow: